-Brent oil resumes climb to $70 on tightening global supply
+Brent oil resumes climb, nears $70 as supply tightens

 U.S. crude production climbed by 100,000 barrels per day to a record 12.2 million bpd, government data showed.

-For a graphic on U.S. oil production, storage & drilling levels, see - tmsnrt.rs/2HWNIqK

-Editing by Dale Hudson and David Holmes
+Additional reporting by Dmitry Zhdannikov and Aaron Sheldrick Editing by Dale Hudson, David Holmes and David Gregorio